15 Best Things to Do in Vernon (CT)

 The Hockanum River rises at Shenipsit Lake in Rockville and flows for more than 22 miles through Vernon, Ellington, Manchester and East Hartford before entering the Connecticut River.

-The 1.4-mile Dart Hill North Trail in Vernon is one of the hilliest and most scenic walks in the system, beginning at a water treatment plant on Windsorville Road and running south to Dart Hill Park.
+The 1.4-mile Dart Hill North Trail is one of the hilliest and most scenic walks in the system.
+You can pick it up at a water treatment plant on Windsorville Road and head south to Dart Hill Park.

 Dart Hill ParkSource: Vernon Patch / facebook